752963e64/AwfuLite/README.md

 - remove the ugly tabs
 - keep track/handling with mouse/key press events and feedback into statusview
 - scroll feedback using sort* icons into the statusview

-## HINT'ING

-- rounded rectangle in my guess still need some modification into the api...

-like implementing the primitives to draw rounded corners...

-- code folding should be easy as there is already block search functions, I just need more info about document's buffers...
-- tabs should be easy to remove and implement a new way to browse file...
-- scroll feedback should be extremly easy... just need to find an handy place to make it cool...

 ## HACK lite/.lite_project.lua